 According to its website, Lads to Leaders is a non-profit organization designed to develop youth into Christian leaders.
 I love the slogan, "You don't have to teach them to be leaders in the church.
 Their L2L experience makes them WANT to be."
 That is so perfect and true.
-The result of the program is kids that desire to know God, that hunger for Truth, and who WANT to be workers in the church!
-And, honestly, who don't know any different.
+The program results in kids that desire to know God, that hunger for Truth, and who WANT to be workers in the church!
+And, honestly, kids who don't know any different.
 I've never had any dedicated Lads parents who went through ahead of us say they regretted participating or that participation did anything but help to grow confidence in their child for the Lord's work.

-The event, however, can rankle some who, for the most part, have never tried to learn about it or know what really happens for it and at it.
+The event, however, can rankle the feathers of some who, for the most part, have never tried to learn about it or know what actually happens for it and at it.
 A lot of uninformed noses turn up with opinions and assumptions.

 One popular contention is the award format.
 But how different is that from giving the kids stickers or candy for coming to church class or learning their Bible verses?
 It's not.
 The Lads kids are not getting an award for studying the Bible.
 They are getting an award for working hard and performing above average at a skill they learned and, frankly, sometimes just for showing up.
 The award has nothing to do with the subject, which happens to be Bible studies.

 "I delight to do your will, O my God; your law is within my heart."
 Psalm 40:8